matteobecchi/timeseries_analysis/README.md

 From this directory, the code is run with `python3 ${PATH_TO_CODE}/main.py`.

 ## input_parameters.txt
+The keyword and the value must be separated by tab.
 * `tau_window`: the length of the time window (in number of frames).
 * `t_smooth`: the length of the smoothing window (in number of frames) for the moving average.
 A value of `t_smooth = 1` correspond to no smoothing.
 * `tau_delay`: is for ignoring the first tau_delay frames of the trajectory.
 By default, use 0.